 Even if you do not need approval from the Ethics Commission for a planned publication or third-party funding application – and even for research in the context of a Master’s dissertation – the Ethics Commission invites you to submit your research project for scrutiny.
 By consenting to a voluntary ethical examination, you are taking your responsibility as a researcher seriously.
 The process of reflecting on one’s own research is an integral part of TU Darmstadt’s academic culture.
 Moreover, the suggestions and conditions contained in the vote can help to provide everyone involved with greater security in carrying out the research.

-You can decide whether it is advisable to submit an application to the Ethics Commission by consulting the checklist that is included in the application form .
-If you have questions about your personal responsibility or any potential social consequences of your research, you can also speak to the Commission directly.
+You can decide whether it is advisable to submit an application to the Ethics Commission by consulting the checklist that is included in the .
+If you have questions about your personal responsibility or any potential social consequences of your research, you can also speak to the Commission directly. application form

 2. To assess whether research proposals are compliant with TU Darmstadt’s Zivilklausel